Workshop Resources Fall 2020

 Gary Stager recently contributed to a new publication by arguably the world’s best school architect and learning space designer, Prakash Nair.

 With COVID-19 seemingly here to stay, there is now a serious move to take learning outside to maximize school capacity.
 Social distancing is easier outside than within the confines of a classroom.
 It is likely that outdoor learning, until very recently a novelty, will soon become quite widespread.
 This white paper is the most comprehensive treatise on the subject of Outdoor Learning presented from the perspective of educators, architects, neurologists and environmental scientists.

 More about progressive education

-- Open education resources (video and classic texts)
+- Open Education resources (a curated collection of remarkable video and classic texts)